NekoShadow/Marketing-Application-System-Project/README.md

     6. Channel Preference Features:

-        Ratio of Successful Promotions via Channel 1, etc.
+        The ratio of Successful Promotions via Channel 1, etc.

     7. Time Preference Features:

-        Ratio of Successful Promotions in Timeslot 1, etc.
+        The ratio of Successful Promotions in Timeslot 1, etc.

     ...